Pantothenic acid: Absorption, metabolism and excretion

 When found in foods, most pantothenic acid is in the form of CoA or bound to acyl carrier protein (ACP).
 For the intestinal cells to absorb this vitamin, it must be converted into free pantothenic acid.
 Within the lumen of the intestine, CoA and ACP are hydrolyzed into 4'-phosphopantetheine.
 The 4'-phosphopantetheine is then dephosphorylated into pantetheine.
 Pantetheinase, an intestinal enzyme, then hydrolyzes pantetheine into free pantothenic acid.
 Free pantothenic acid is absorbed into intestinal cells via a saturable, sodium-dependent active transport system.
 At high levels of intake, when this mechanism is saturated, some pantothenic acid may also be additionally absorbed via passive diffusion.
 As a whole, when intake increases 10-fold, absorption rate decreases to 10%.

 Pantothenic acid is excreted in urine.
 This occurs after its release from CoA.
 Urinary amounts are on the order of 2.6 mg/day, but decreased to negligible amounts when subjects in multi-week experimental situations were fed diets devoid of the vitamin.

+Mutation of pantothenate kinase (the first enzyme in the pathway converting pantothenic acid to CoA) is the cause of pantothenate kinase associated neurodegeneration (PKAN), a rare neurodegenerative disease.

 Deficiency

 Pantothenic acid deficiency in humans is very rare and has not been thoroughly studied.
 In the few cases where deficiency has been seen (prisoners of war during World War II, victims of starvation, or limited volunteer trials), nearly all symptoms were reversed with orally administered pantothenic acid.
 Symptoms of deficiency are similar to other vitamin B deficiencies.
 There is impaired energy production, due to low CoA levels, which could cause symptoms of irritability, fatigue, and apathy.
-Acetylcholine synthesis is also impaired; therefore, neurological symptoms can also appear in deficiency; they include sensation of numbness in hands and feet, paresthesia and muscle cramps.
+Acetylcholine synthesis is also impaired; therefore, neurological symptoms can also appear in deficiency; they include sensation of numbness or burning in hands and feet, paresthesia and muscle cramps.
 Additional symptoms could include restlessness, malaise, sleep disturbances, nausea, vomiting and abdominal cramps.

 In animals, symptoms include disorders of the nervous, gastrointestinal, and immune systems, reduced growth rate, decreased food intake, skin lesions and changes in hair coat, and alterations in lipid and carbohydrate metabolism.
 In rodents, there can be loss of hair color, which led to marketing of pantothenic acid as a dietary supplement which could prevent or treat graying of hair in humans (despite the lack of any human trial evidence).

 Pantothenic acid status can be assessed by measuring either whole blood concentration or 24-hour urinary excretion.
 In humans, whole blood values less than 1 μmol/L are considered low, as is urinary excretion of less than 4.56 mmol/day.